-A huge difference can usually be seen after someone has gone through a set of the 12 steps.
-Taking the alcohol or drugs away just takes the substance away.
+A huge difference can usually be seen after someone has gone through a set of 12 steps.
+Taking alcohol or drugs away takes the substance away.
 “Our liquor was but a symptom,” is stated in the big book of Alcoholics Anonymous, page 64.
 Pure abstinence does not take the problems away.
 Underlying issues still must be dealt with.
 An appeal of working the steps for many addicts is to transform into a better sober person.
-The steps are meant to teach a newly sober person how to clean up the mess that was made in their addiction, live their new life with support from others, and then turn around to be of service to others.
+The steps are meant to teach a newly sober person how to clean up the mess made in their addiction, live their new life with support from others, and then turn around to be of service to others.

-Through the process of step work, addicts can manage their substance use disorder by maintaining their sobriety with continuous step work.
-The idea is to keep growing by uncovering character defects that continue surface.
+Through step work, addicts can manage their substance use disorder by maintaining their sobriety with continuous step work.
+The idea is to keep growing by uncovering character defects that continue the surface.
 This can be a turnoff for some addicts that do not wish to do step work in the first place.
 Another turnoff for addicts is hearing members of 12-Step programs talk about people who are not doing the step work, which can alienate them from the group.
-Addicts can grow through spiritual means because the twelve steps provide a blueprint with a design for living.
+Addicts can grow through spiritual means because the twelve steps provide a blueprint with a design for a living.

 When clients graduate from a treatment program at Design For Change, they graduate having completed the twelve steps.
 Prepared to help others while continuing to help themselves, they graduate with a recovery foundation, where hope exists.
 Our treatment programs help change lives, one step at a time.
 Call us today for information: 855-997-1372